johanix/draft-leon-dnsop-distributed-multi-signer/draft-leon-distributed-multi-signer-00.md

 2. The zone owner must verify that the NS RRset it publishes (in the unsigned zone) is correct and in sync with the NS RRset as published by the remaining MSA.
-3. The zone owner changes the SIGNER NSMGMT field in the SIGNER record from NSMGMT=MSA to NSMGMT=OWNER.
+3. The zone owner changes the HSYNC NSMGMT field in the HSYNC record from NSMGMT=MSA to NSMGMT=OWNER.

 The zone is now essentially back to a single-signer architecture.
-The remaining SIGNER record may be removed from the zone.
+The remaining HSYNC record may be removed from the zone.

 TO BE REMOVED BEFORE PUBLICATION:
 # Rationale